Kavlings/Kavlings/README.md

 ## Featured Projects

 ###  Proactive Kubernetes Autoscaler
 GRU and N-BEATS deep learning models that predict load and scale pods *before* demand spikes - benchmarked live on a K3S edge cluster.
 Outperforms reactive HPA on latency and resource efficiency.

+###  Trading212 Por
+GRU and N-BEATS deep learning models that predict load and scale pods *before* demand spikes - benchmarked live on a K3S edge cluster.
+Outperforms reactive HPA on latency and resource efficiency.

 ---